-Electronic mail, or email, was introduced at MIT in 1965 and was widely discussed in the press during the 1970s.
+Electronic mail, or e-mail, was introduced at the Massachusetts Institute of Technology (MIT) in 1965 and was widely discussed in the press during the 1970s.
 Tens of thousands of users were swapping messages daily by 1980.
-That’s the year in which V.A.
-Shiva Ayyadurai, then a teenager, “designed and deployed” his own electronic mail system, called EMAIL, “for use at University of Medicine and Dentistry of New Jersey.”
-The problem?
-Ayyadurai claims to have thereby “buil[t] the first Electronic MAIL system.”
+Meanwhile, in 1978, V.A.
+Shiva Ayyadurai, then a teenager, “designed and deployed” his own electronic mail system, called EMAIL, “for use at [the] University of Medicine and Dentistry of New Jersey.”

+Here is the problem: Ayyadurai claims to have thereby “buil[t] the first Electronic MAIL system.”
 He recently convinced a number of journalists and bloggers to repeat this claim as fact.

-As part of its process of correcting the record the Washington Post has asked me to provide an brief history of the early development of email and an expert evaluation of Ayyadurai’s claims.
-Press coverage of the controversy shows ongoing confusion regarding several key issues, so I am presenting this history in the form of questions and answers.
+The Washington Post has asked me to provide a brief history of the early development of e-mail and an evaluation of Ayyadurai’s claims.
+I have found press coverage of the controversy shows ongoing confusion regarding several key issues, which I address here.

-What Is Electronic Mail?
+What is electronic mail?

 Discussion of electronic mail goes back to the 1950s, when the United States Post Office began to plan its response to what was then called the “electronic age.”
 On November 2, 1959 the Appleton Post- Crescent’s Fletcher Knebel wrote that then-Postmaster General Arthur Summerfield was exploring the future possibility of “split second electronic mail.”
 Knebel went on to write that, in this new system, “a letter will cost 15 cents.
 A nickel to send – and a dime to bribe the electronic brain to forget what it read.”

-In this early period there was no clear dividing line between what we would now think of as email and other forms of electronic message transmission such as fax, or even the computerized routing of telex messages in a central switching center.
-For example, in 1971 advertisements appeared (New York Times, Oct 28, p.
-69) for “Mailgram, the new electronic mail service provided by Western Union and the United States Postal Service.”
+In this early period, there was no clear dividing line between what we would now think of as e-mail and other forms of electronic message transmission such as fax or even the computerized routing of telex messages in a central switching center.
+For example, in 1971, advertisements appeared for “Mailgram, the new electronic mail service provided by Western Union and the United States Postal Service.”
 This was essentially a telegram delivered in the mail for $1.60.

-Clearly we need a more specific definition that captures the essence of computer based electronic mail as it actually emerged.
-Here is one I developed in discussion with email pioneers Ray Tomlinson, Tom Van Vleck and Dave Crocker:
+Clearly, we need a more specific definition that captures the essence of computer-based electronic mail as it actually emerged.
+Here is one I developed in discussion with e-mail pioneers Ray Tomlinson, Tom Van Vleck and Dave Crocker:

 Electronic mail is a service provided by computer programs to send unstructured textual messages of about the same length as paper letters from the account of one user to recipients' personal electronic mailboxes, where they are stored for later retrieval.

-Electronic mail systems accomplish this in many different ways, and most add additional capabilities such as sorting messages, composing replies, and sending very long messages.
+Electronic mail systems accomplish this in many different ways, and most add additional capabilities such as sorting messages, composing replies and sending very long messages.
 But this definition separates electronic mail as we understand it today from earlier kinds of electronic transmissions and from alternative media such as chat and text messaging.

 What Was The First Electronic Mail System?